frankosan/pypers/README.md

 * library of reusable configurable steps (parameter driven)
 * ability to run pipelines either on computing clusters or locally on user workstations
 * no programming required for pipeline DAG definition
-* plugin architecture to work with different job scheduler
+* plugin architecture to work with different job schedulers
 * configurable ldap authentication